 Virtuoso Recorder Seminar July 12-19, 2020 Alison Melville, Director

 The Virtuoso Recorder Seminar is a multi-track, auditioned program for serious young recorder players, from high-school students through college and conservatory players and those just starting a career.
 Small classes give close contact between students and faculty and provide the opportunity for rapid and intensive learning.
 Components include masterclass, technique, ensembles and special topics, plus opportunities to play Renaissance music on a matched consort of recorders.
 This is an ideal program for recorder players on their way to a career in music, as well as for those who just want to deepen their skills while meeting others who share their interest and enthusiasm.
-Directed by Alison Melville, faculty to include Reine-Marie Verhagen, Bart Spanhove, and Tom Beets.
 Concert on Saturday, July 27.

 Baroque Academy July 5-12, 2020 Saskia Coolen, Director

 An auditioned program for the pre-professional and professional musician focusing on the skills of high-level interpretation of Baroque music.
 It is open to recorder players as well as violin, viola, cello, viola da gamba, flute, oboe, bassoon, harpsichord and voice.
 Students work with well-known Baroque performers from the US and Europe.
 The bonds forged among students in this program can form the basis for lasting musical collaborations in future professional life.
 Directed by Saskia Coolen.
 Concert on Saturday, July 11.